 This is an official request for them to send you all the information they have on your debt so that you can review it for any mistakes.

 They are required by law to respond to your request within 30 days of receiving your letter.

 If they do not, you can file a complaint with the CFPB.

-If Credence Resource Management is unable to verify your debt or provides inaccurate information, you can file a dispute with:
+If they are unable to verify your debt or provides inaccurate information, you can file a dispute with: